Skip to main content

 Our lives are enriched through the arts.
 It is essential that children and youth are exposed to a variety of artistic forms, including dance, art, theater, and music.
 Opportunities for children and youth to express themselves artistically, to experiment with different artistic mediums, and to enhance their artistic capabilities should be part of their daily educational experiences at your program.
 Art is a way for children and youth to solve problems, conceptualize the world, and create new possibilities.

 “Around here, however, we don’t look backwards very long.
-We keep moving forward, opening up new doors and doing new things, because we’re curious…and curiosity keeps leading us down new paths.”— Walt Disney
+We keep moving forward, opening up new doors and doing new things, because we’re curious…and curiosity keeps leading us down new paths.” — Walt Disney

 Creative Expression is Universal

 As you learned in Lesson One, creativity is something within all of us.
 The question is not whether we are creative, but rather how we express our creativity.
-While creativity can be expressed in a multitude of ways, there are some specific ways creativity is expressed across the age continuum.
+While creativity can be expressed in a multitude of ways, there are some specific ways in which creativity is expressed across the age continuum.

 Age Chart